juhotter/KnowledgeGraphsProject/README.md

 ### Unstructured Data:
 #### yelp_academic_dataset_review.json
 This JSON file holds 1000 reviews from users on Yelp.
+The text part, namely the written reviews is the interesting part here.

 ### Structured Data: